derivexyz/LEAPs/content/leaps/leap-17.md

 4. Election

-	The initial Grants DAO members will be appointed by the council to address the urgency and serve a five-month term.
+	The initial Grants DAO members will be appointed by the Lyra's council to address the urgency and serve a five-month term.
 The five-month period ensures that the members are appointed for one whole epoch.
-	Hereafter, the grants DAO members are appointed by the Token holder voting and are selected for a three-month term.
+	Hereafter, the grants DAO members will be appointed by the Token holder voting and are selected for a three-month term.

 	The election process for The GrantsDAO will follow the same election rules as that of the LyraDAO Council election. see [LEAP-15](https://leaps.lyra.finance/leaps/leap-15/).

 5. Management of Funds

-	Initially, grants approved by the GrantsDAO will be agreed on and funded by Lyra DAOs multisig.
+	Initially, grants approved by the GrantsDAO will be agreed on and funded by Lyra's DAO multisig.
-	Once the LyraDAO treasury is established, the monetary responsibilities of GrantsDAO include, but are not limited to:
+	Once the a Lyra treasury is established, the monetary responsibilities of GrantsDAO include, but are not limited to:
 	- Maintaining budget in a multisig contract
-	- Submitting a budget proposal to the LyraDAO each epoch to receive the required funding.
+	- Submitting a budget proposal to the Lyra Treasury each epoch to receive the required funding.

 6. Non-obligations